DanielWinning/StaticMarkdownBlog/README.md

 Sometimes, you want a blog but don't necessarily want to create a CMS to manage your posts, or maybe you don't want to add the overhead of a database.
 This is where Static Markdown Blog comes in.
 Write your posts in Markdown, directly inside your project, and they'll be served up as static HTML.
+Helps you to create a Markdown driven blog in minutes.

 ## Installation
 ```